-Chamber sealers are Rational Kitchen's first choice for a home vacuum sealer.
+Chamber sealers are Rational Kitchen's choice for a home vacuum sealer.

 Chamber Vacs Vs. Edge Sealers

 Chamber vacs are superior to edge sealers in almost every way.
 Their only negative point is their weight; chamber sealers are larger and heavier than both types of external sealers.
 Some models weigh close to 100 pounds.